mapillary/OpenSfM/doc/source/using.rst

 Running in Docker
 '''''''''''''''''

-First, build the OpenSfM Docker image, as described under "Building".
+First, build the OpenSfM Docker image, as described under "building".

 Then, start a Docker container.
 The following command mounts the `data/` folder to `/data/` inside the Docker container::